katarzyna-starachowicz/katarzyna-starachowicz.github.io/_posts/2020-05-11-bounded-context.md

 #### 5. Ask questions:
 1. What is the responsibility of the context?
-It should be described in on or few simple sentences.
-I already did it above.
+It should be described in one or few simple sentences.

 2. How many integrations has the bounded context?
 Outside integration makes autonomy weaker than inside integration (integration to some module/service developed inside the company).
 And what is the reason for integration?